Toxoplasmosis during pregnancy: risks and foods to avoid

 Can toxoplasmosis be treated during pregnancy?

-Yes, antiparasitic drugs and antibiotics can be prescribed to treat toxoplasmosis during pregnancy.
+Yes, antiparasitic and antibiotic drugs can be prescribed to treat toxoplasmosis during pregnancy.
 Not only will they limit the risk of transmission to the baby, but they can also help the baby fight the disease.

 Which is the most dangerous month of pregnancy for toxoplasmosis?